 No Bones About It: How to Save on Yard Skeletons

 Ah, it’s that time of year again.
-The weather is starting to cool, the leaves are beginning to change color and your neighbor just erected their 12-foot yard skeleton.
-Wait, does one thing on that list seem out of place?
+The weather is starting to cool, the leaves are beginning to change color and your neighbor just took out their 12-foot tall yard skeleton.
+Wait — does one thing on that list seem out of place?

-But if you’re anything like much of America, chances are, you’re either coveting your neighbor’s skeleton or fruitlessly combing the internet to find your own.
-The infamous 12-foot Giant-Sized Skeleton with Life Eyes, as its product name goes at Home Depot, or Skelly, as his fans refer to him, only came onto the market in 2020.
-But it immediately became an unlikely hit, buoyed in part by the pandemic and the increased demand in recent years for Halloween decor.
+If you’re anything like many Americans, chances are you’re either coveting your neighbor’s skeleton or fruitlessly combing the internet to find your own.
+The infamous 12-foot Giant-Sized Skelly, as its product name goes at Home Depot, only came onto the market in 2020.
+But it immediately became an unlikely hit, buoyed partly by the pandemic and the increased demand in recent years for Halloween decor.
+Four years later, consumers are still in hot pursuit of Skelly.

-While Skelly may be an outlier even for the Halloween market, American spending on Halloween has been steadily on the rise since 2020, according to the National Retail Federation.
-This year, NRF expects Americans will spend a total of $12.2 billion on Halloween, up from last year’s record of $10.6 billion.
-Roughly 73% of Americans will participate in Halloween-related activities.
-Aside from handing out candy, decorating the home or yard is the top way Americans plan to take part.
+While a 12-foot skeleton may be an outlier even for the Halloween market, Americans’ spending on Halloween has been steadily on the rise since 2020, according to the National Retail Federation.
+Americans set a new record last year by spending more than $12.2 billion on Halloween.

-Don’t fret — whether you’re a three-year Skelly devotee or have never heard of a 12-foot skeleton, this article has something for you.
+Whether you’re a four-year Skelly devotee or have never heard of a 12-foot skeleton, this article has something for you.

 What’s a Yard Skeleton?